Gnurro/AIDscripts/Encounters/README.md

 #### branchTextNotes
 **Format:** branchTextNotes:ARRAY
 Will be immediately inserted if this branch is activated!
 Otherwise works the same as encounter textNotes.
-#### branchTextNotesWeighted
-**Format:** branchTextNotesWeighted:ARRAY
-Will be immediately inserted if this branch is activated!
-Otherwise works the same as encounter textNotesWeighted.
 #### branchChained
 **Format:** branchChained:ARRAY
 This will immediately set the chosen encounter as current encounter!
 Otherwise works the same as encounter chained.
 Note: If the list is *empty*, this will *immediately end* the current encounter and *clear current encounter*!
-Note: If this (and branchChainedWeighted) is omitted, this branch will add its effects (textNotes, for now) and then the remaining branches will be checked.
-#### branchChainedWeighted
-**Format:** branchChainedWeighted:ARRAY
-This will immediately set the chosen encounter as current encounter!
-Otherwise works the same as encounter chainedWeighted.
-Note: If this (and branchChained) is omitted, this branch will add its effects (textNotes, for now) and then the remaining branches will be checked.
+Note: If this is omitted, this branch will add its effects (textNotes, for now) and then the remaining branches will be checked.
 #### Limiting Encounters:
 #### cooldown
 **Format:** cooldown:INTEGER